 The complex issues surrounding trucking and COVID-19 vaccine distribution have been in the news for weeks.
 And as states, cities, and localities across the country intermittently lock down and open again—and holiday shoppers take to e-commerce shopping like never before—freight surges are creating one of the most complex freight environments we have seen in years:

 - Many U.S. shippers managed during the early stages of the pandemic.
-But driver scarcity for truckload (TL) and less-than-truckload (TL) freight has gone from a chronic problem to an acute problem, due to closed truck driver schools and clampdowns on federal regulations surrounding drivers’ drug and alcohol use.
+But driver scarcity for truckload (TL) and less-than-truckload (LTL) freight has gone from a chronic problem to an acute problem, due to closed truck driver schools and clampdowns on federal regulations surrounding drivers’ drug and alcohol use.

 - According to a recent Logistics Manager’s Index Report, skyrocketing transportation costs jumped 30.5% since March 2020, due to strong freight demand and a low supply of drivers and capacity.